Acland Street

+Route

 Acland Street runs on a north-west to south-east axis between Fitzroy and Barkly Streets.
 It was one of the first streets laid out when St Kilda was surveyed in 1842.

 The north-west end of the street is largely residential, and features many fine houses from the late 19th century, some of them converted to flats or other uses, such as the Linden Gallery, and earlier, Acland Street Gallery, which was at number 18, and closed in 1990.
 The south-east end of the street, between Carlisle and Barkly Streets, is a commercial strip.
 The section of Acland Street between Barkly Street and Carlisle Street is a tram zone where route 96 terminates.

 History

 Acland Street is named for Sir Thomas Dyke Acland, who owned the schooner Lady of St Kilda between 1834 and 1840.
 The street was named by James Ross Lawrence, who had been master of the vessel until 1842.

 Lawrence was the buyer of the first block at the first sale of Crown lands in St Kilda, which took place on 7 December 1842.
 The block was bounded by three unmade roads, one of which he named Acland Street after Thomas Acland, who had been his employer until 1840 but who had never been to Port Phillip District.
 The other two roads became Fitzroy Street and The Esplanade.
 (A plaque at the junction of Acland and Fitzroy Streets marks the site of the block.)

 By the 1880s, what is now the commercial end of the street was residential, with a string of large houses in large gardens, similar to the rest of the street.
 As St Kilda evolved into a playground for the masses in the early 20th century, with electric tram lines running to the front of Luna Park and down this end of Acland Street, the mansions and gardens were replaced with shops in the 1920s and 30s.